No room for humor

 I am not a member of the LGBT community but I took the 2013 propaganda law personally.
 Such discrimination seemed so humiliating for a normal society that I could not stand aside.

 It was obvious that there was nothing we could do to force the government to change its mind, but at least I had a chance to show where I stood.
 How?
 I chose satire.
 It seemed to be the best way.
 I simply could not find any rational explanation for the insanity of the Russian deputies.
 I felt uncomfortable giving this legislation any sort of serious assessment.
 My newspaper, Novaya Gazeta, is very author-led.
 Reporters often choose subjects themselves and are allowed to find creative ways of covering them.
 The most important criteria is that the final product is engaging and interesting, and a creative approach like satire is consistent with this mandate.
+Russian lawmakers are reaching new levels of absurdity, but these days making fun of them could land me in jail for three years.

 So together with my colleague, videographer Diana Khachatrian, we decided to stage a little carnival inside the halls of the State Duma.
 I got dressed into something best described as a cross between George Michael and a drag queen.
 Equipped with a microphone and a camera, we headed to parliament to troll Russian politicians.